Matching catalogs based on membership (detailed)¶

 object, where the columns are added by keyword arguments (the key

-is always necessary and must correspond to id
+id_cluster is always necessary and must correspond to id in the

 main cluster catalog).